Changing the name of GGC’s camp in Morin-Heights

 The land on which our camp on Lac Bouchette stands is unceded and unsurrendered territory of many Indigenous nations including the Wa’ Kah Né:kaien.
 Camp Wa-Thik-Ane was founded in 1926 by the Québec Council of Girl Guides of Canada–Guides du Canada.
 Since then, Québec Council at Girl Guides has lovingly maintained and nurtured this land that countless campers have enjoyed for nearly a century.
 We want this camp to be a place where all members feel welcome, while respecting the unceded land we are on and Indigenous nations who have and continue to live on.

-How will changing camp property names lead to more inclusivity within GGC?
+How has changing camp property names led to more inclusivity within GGC?
 Why is it important?

 Names and titles are used to represent and identify various communities.
 Representation and language are ways people feel included and acknowledged.
 Being accurately, respectfully represented, and accepted in your identities and communities is part of inclusion.